dalibormiklik/IS_Motifs/README.md

 Supporting data and code for the publication:
 # Unraveling the Palindromic and Non-Palindromic Motifs of Retroviral Integration Sites by Statistical Mixture Models

-The depository is divided into three main parts:
+The study-supporting data are separated into three main parts:
 - **Data**
 - **Code**
 - **Results**

+The GitHub IS_mixtures repository contains only the '**Code**' directory.
+The '**Data**' and the '**Results**' directories are beeing save elsewhere.
+The three parts, however, make a complete study data set.
+Therefore the whole data set is described in this file.

 The '**Data**' directory includes some of the coordinates of the integration sites that were not previously publicly available.
 Sources for additional publicky available data sets are named in the '**IS**' directory as well as in the publication.
   - **IS** - the directory where information describing inttegration sites is stored.
 The directory also contains other sample-specific directories where sequences of ranges around the integration sites are stored.
 When running the code, coordinates of the integration sites should be stored in sample-specific directories.